 #3 Social media

 Ads aren’t for everyone, especially if you’re looking for traffic in the initial stage.
-However, if you want to try something wile, PPC ads on search & social is very helpful.
-You can target similar audience that of your competition to begin with, in case you don’t have any following right now.
+However, if you want to try something while, PPC ads on search & social is very helpful.
+You can target a similar audience that of your competition to begin with, in case you don’t have any following right now.

 If you even have 100-200 followers, you can target similar people like your existing audience.
-This will give you initial boost you need to get the ball rolling.
+This will give you the initial boost you need to get the ball rolling.

 #5 Optimize for CTR

 Search engine page results are changing every second.
-What you get as results for a keyword will not be same for me for that same keyword.
+What you get as results for a keyword will not be the same for me for that same keyword.
 The search algorithm is personalizing the results based on the information it has about the user & several other ranking factors (200 ranking factors + 50 variations of each of those ranking factors).